 Medium

-Ceratopteris cornuta is a versatile, fast-growing aquatic fern that thrives both submerged and floating.
-Although it naturally occurs in marshes and shallow waters, it adapts well to full submersion in aquariums.
-Its finely divided leaves offer excellent shelter for fry and shrimp.
-In some regions, this plant is even consumed raw or cooked.
-Regular pruning may be needed to prevent it from overshadowing other plants or clogging filters.
+Ceratopteris cornuta is a versatile, fast-growing aquatic fern capable of thriving both submerged and floating.
+Naturally found in shallow tropical wetlands, it easily adapts to full submersion in aquariums.
+Its finely divided, soft leaves offer ideal cover for fry and shrimp.
+Due to its rapid growth, regular pruning is recommended to prevent overcrowding and to maintain healthy circulation within the tank.
+In some regions, Water Sprite is even consumed as a vegetable, either raw or cooked.

 • Can Ceratopteris cornuta be used as a floating plant?